Skip to content

 Ratios

 A ratio expresses a relationship between two quantities.
-In nursing, ratios describe concentrations, doses, and rates — how much of something exists relative to something else.
+In nursing, ratios describe concentrations, doses, and rates.

 Writing Ratios